DarkMasterMan0/DMMod/README.md

     * of Shock (728)
       * added 44 to "maxlevel"

-misc.txt
+* misc.txt
--set "ShowLevel" to 1 for amulets/rings/charms/jewels (shows item level)
+  * set "ShowLevel" to 1 for amulets/rings/charms/jewels (shows item level)

-Minor Mana Potion
+  * Minor Mana Potion
--changed "HellUpgrade" to mp4 from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)
+    * changed "HellUpgrade" to mp4 from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)

-Light Mana Potion
+  * Light Mana Potion
--changed "LysanderMin" and "LysanderMax" to blank from 1 (Lysander no longer sells light mana potions in Normal) -changed "DrognanMin" and "DrognanMax" to blank from 1 (Drognan no longer sells light mana potions in Normal) -changed "HellUpgrade" to mp4 from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)
+    * changed "LysanderMin" and "LysanderMax" to blank from 1 (Lysander no longer sells light mana potions in Normal)
+    * changed "DrognanMin" and "DrognanMax" to blank from 1 (Drognan no longer sells light mana potions in Normal)
+    * changed "HellUpgrade" to mp4 from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)

-Mana Potion
+  * Mana Potion
--changed "OrmusMin" and "OrmusMax" to blank from 1 (Ormus no longer sells mana potions in Normal) -changed "HellUpgrade" to mp4 from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)
+    * changed "OrmusMin" and "OrmusMax" to blank from 1 (Ormus no longer sells mana potions in Normal)
+    * changed "HellUpgrade" to mp4 from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)

-Greater Mana Potion
+  * Greater Mana Potion
--changed "MalahMin" and "MalahMax" to blank from 1 (Malah no longer sells greater mana potions in Normal) -changed "JamellaMin" and "JamellaMax" to blank from 1 (Jamella no longer sells greater mana potions in Normal) -changed "HellUpgrade" to xxx from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)
+    * changed "MalahMin" and "MalahMax" to blank from 1 (Malah no longer sells greater mana potions in Normal)
+    * changed "JamellaMin" and "JamellaMax" to blank from 1 (Jamella no longer sells greater mana potions in Normal)
+    * changed "HellUpgrade" to xxx from mp5 (vendors only sell greater mana potions instead of super mana potions in Hell)

-missiles.txt
+* missiles.txt
 throwaxe
 -increased "Range" to 30 from 20 (throwing axes travel 50% farther)